sr39/gizmo-debug/scripts/gizmo_documentation.md

 **RT\_RAD\_PRESSURE\_OUTPUT**: Output radiation pressure terms incident on all gas particles to the simulation snapshots

-**RT\_DISABLE\_R15\_GRADIENTFIX**: This is relevant for radiation pressure if and only if one of the moments methods (M1/FLD/OTVET) is being used to evolve the radiation.
-If those methods are used, then by default, for all bands except the infrared, the radiation pressure force is calculated using the approximate fix from Rosdahl et al. 2015, MNRAS, 451, 34 (Appendix B), whereby the optically-thin flux (${\bf F}\rightarrow e_{\nu}c\hat{\bf F}$) is used to replace the explicitly-calculated ${\bf F}$, as the latter is smoothed over ~10 grid cells around any point sources owing to the fact that it depends on numerical sourcing of the relevant gradient terms.
-This default behavior is generally more accurate in simulations with lots of point sources where the initial single-scattering mean-free-paths are poorly-resolved (e.g. star and galaxy formation simulations).
+**RT\_ENABLE\_R15\_GRADIENTFIX**: This is relevant for radiation pressure if and only if one of the moments methods (M1/FLD/OTVET) is being used to evolve the radiation.
+If those methods are used, then if this is on (it is off by default), the radiation pressure force is calculated using the approximate fix from Rosdahl et al. 2015, MNRAS, 451, 34 (Appendix B), whereby the optically-thin flux (${\bf F}\rightarrow e_{\nu}c\hat{\bf F}$) is used to replace the explicitly-calculated ${\bf F}$, as the latter is smoothed over ~10 grid cells around any point sources owing to the fact that it depends on numerical sourcing of the relevant gradient terms.
+This being on is generally more accurate in simulations with lots of point sources where the initial single-scattering mean-free-paths are poorly-resolved (e.g. star and galaxy formation simulations).
 However, if there are not point sources or the mean-free-paths are well-resolved, turning this off will yield more accurate behavior with these methods.